So is fruit really as healthy as it’s made out to be? Or is it just the “devil in disguise?”

 Harvard scientists agree that consuming too much fructose is bad for your liver and heart health (12).
 Fatty liver disease can accurately predict negative heart health effects like a heart attack or stroke.

-You can see how eating fruit can make you fat and drive up insulin resistance even if you’re not getting the same blood sugar spiking effects from table sugar.
+You can see how eating fruit can be fattening and drive up insulin resistance even if you’re not getting the same blood sugar spiking effects from straight-up sugar.
 Instead, your liver builds up fat gradually leading to fatty liver disease and then insulin resistance.

 Fruit contains both fructose and glucose.
 So you’ll not only end up getting the liver fattening impact of fructose but you can also get the blood sugar spiking impact of glucose.
 And with this excess glucose, your body will end up storing it as fat if you don’t end up burning it off for energy.

 After breaking the fruit down your body still reacts to the sugar in fruit the same as the table sugar in a candy bar.
 Then once it hits your blood stream you’ll experience the same negative impacts on your health.